webix-hub/docs/data/api/refs/ui.pivot_events.md

 - api/link/ui.pivot_onbeforeload_event.md - occurs immediately before data loading has been started
 - api/ui.pivot_onbeforerender_event.md - fires just before the pivot is rendered
 - api/link/ui.pivot_onbeforesort_event.md - fires before sorting dataset
+- api/ui.pivot_oncancel_event.md - fires when the action has been cancelled by clicking the "Cancel" button in the filters popup
 - api/link/ui.pivot_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.pivot_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.pivot_ondataupdate_event.md - fires when data item is in update process